 Surgical or radiation treatment is the mosteffective way to remove your prostate cancer and give you the best chance of survival.

 It’s important to feel comfortable with your urologist and be able to communicate openly and honestly with them about your concerns and any questions you have.
 A good urologist will take the time to answer your questions and reassure your fears to help you have a stress-free surgery and recovery period.

 Most of all, remember that while there are some temporary side effects after surgery, leaking urine after your recovery period is never normal and can be treated.

-You do not need to give up your favourite activities due to incontinence!
+You do not need to give up your favorite activities due to incontinence!

-If you’re experiencing urinary incontinence after a radical prostatectomy, check out the Pacey Cuff™ for an affordable and eco-friendly solution.
+If you’re experiencing urinary incontinence after a radical prostatectomy, try an incontinence device like the Pacey Cuff™ for an affordable and eco-friendly solution.